Foaly/SettingsParser/README.md

 This is simple class for reading and writing settings in a human readable from a text file.
 It allows you to read a `std::string`, `bool`, `char`, `int` or `float` from a file.
 You can then access these values from within your program.
 You may also change the values and write them back to the file.
 The syntax is basically a `key = value` pair.

 Please note that the keys have to be unique.
-If the same name is used twice, the value will be overwritten.
+If the same name is used twice, the value will be overwritten with the later one.

 This class can also be found at the [SFML wiki](https://github.com/LaurentGomila/SFML/wiki/Source:-Settings-Parser).